Scroll Saw Blades

 • Double Skip Tooth – Similar to a skip tooth blade except it will have two teeth and then a gap between the next two teeth.
 This allows even more sawdust to be extracted allowing the blade to run cooler and prevent burning.
 This added benefit of a smooth cut with less burning does come with the cost of a slower cut.

 • Reverse Tooth – The teeth on the top portion of a reverse tooth blade point downward, and the teeth on the bottom portion of the blade point upwards with a blank space in between.
-This reason for this is to prevent tear-out on the bottom of the project.
+The reason for this is to prevent tear-out on the bottom of the project.

 • Crown Tooth – Crown tooth blades have teeth pointing in both directions so it cuts on both the upward stroke and the downward stroke.
 This allows a smooth finish with less burning.
 Also when it starts to become dull, you can flip the blade over and use it just like a new blade.